ChrishSec/NetWatch/README.md

 ## NetWatch

-`NetWatch` is a Python script designed to monitors network connections and logs new connections.
+`NetWatch` - Tool designed to monitors network connections and logs new connections.
 It displays information about the established connections.

 Note: This script utilizes the netstat command to gather network connection information.
 Please ensure that the netstat command is available on your system.